varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Default: false

-	Set to `true` to unzip the object while storing it in the cache.
+	Set to `true` to gunzip the object while storing it in the cache.

 beresp.was_304